Davies–Bouldin index: Preliminaries

+If $p=q=2$, $R_{ij}$ is the reciprocal of the classic Fisher similarity measure calculated for clusters i and cluster j.

 Definition

 Let Ri,j be a measure of how good the clustering scheme is.
 This measure, by definition has to account for Mi,j the separation between the ith and the jth cluster, which ideally has to be as large as possible, and Si, the within cluster scatter for cluster i, which has to be as low as possible.
 Hence the Davies–Bouldin index is defined as the ratio of Si and Mi,j such that these properties are conserved: